Sizing Guide

 To ensure a precise and comfortable fit, it is important to take accurate measurements.
 Please follow these guidelines

-If you would prefer an easier way to measure, we offer a set of sizing rings.
-If you have your own 3d printer, the sizing rings are also available as an STL https://www.printables.com/model/1225015-sizing-rings
+If you would prefer an easier way to measure, we offer a full sizing kit that includes rings, tubes and a shaft length tool.
+If you have your own 3d printer, the STLs fro all the sizing pieces are available at https://makerworld.com/en/@hzdgrip

-Measure carefully using a flexible measuring tape, calipers, or a piece of string for the most precise results.
-There are 3 basic measurements that are needed.
+Measure carefully The sizing kit is your best option for correct measurements.
+If you don't want the sizing kit, use a flexible measuring tape, calipers, or a piece of string for the most precise results.
+There are 2 basic measurements that are needed and 2 optional measurements available with custom devices.

 A few helpful tips before you begin